BhorisDhanjal/MathsRevisionCheatSheets/README.md

 A sheet on Introductory Galois Theory is in the making.

-You are free to use and share these sheets for academic and non-commerical purposes.
+You are free to use and share these sheets.

 If you wish to make other similar sheets feel free to download the .tex and just edit it.